 Main purpose of fabric inspection is to determine its acceptability from a quality view point.
 Fabric inspection ensures to minimize the rejected garments due to fabric defects.
 It is an important aspect followed prior to apparel manufacturing to avoid rejections due to fabric quality & facing with unexpected loss in during manufacturing.
-Besides, fabric is the main element of manufacturing garment.
+Besides, fabric is the main element of garment manufacturing.
 Local or foreign that means whatever be the country of origin of fabrics, the quality of fabrics.
 Before purchasing of fabrics should be well judged, because, if not so, both time & money may be wasted.
 Specially, in case of the low grade fabrics, burden of irreparable loss may have to be borne.
 Some factories do inspection after reaching the fabrics at their factories.
 But it is wise to do the fabric inspection at seller’s factory so that in case of excessive defects in fabrics, both opportunity and time are got to change the fabrics.
 There are many system for fabric inspection but frequently used 4 point system for fabric inspection.

 Fabric inspections are generally done by machines.
 Fabric roll is held or hung at the back of the machine and the fabric from the roll is pulled over the glass of the inspection table and it is wound in another role placed in front of the machine.
 Fabric unwinding from one roll and wound in another is done by motor or by manually.
 The speed of the fabric can be controlled that means it can be increased or decreased.
 Arrangement of light is done from the lower end of the glass of the inspection table.
 As a result, during passing of the fabrics on the glass, if there are any defects in fabrics, they can easily be detected and they are marked right away so that later on specially, during spreading or cutting of fabrics, necessary steps are taken for those defects.
 During inspection of fabric in this machine, the total length of the fabric in the roll can automatically be known and also there is system for measuring the width of the fabric in the roll.
 In the supplied lot of fabrics, the difference of widths in rolls is more important than the difference in lengths of fabrics in the rolls.
 Because due to the differences in the width of fabric rolls, changing of markers may be required, also wastage of fabrics may happen.